 Band is a great extra-curricular activity.
 It is open to all 4th-8th grade students at Divine Infant.
 Playing a musical instrument is fun and has been shown to boost students’ grades in Math and Science.
-Divine Infant has two bands – a Junior Band for 4th and 5th grade students, and Senior Band for 6th – 8th grade junior high students.
+Divine Infant has two bands – a Cadet Band for 4th and 5th grade students, and Concert Band for 6th – 8th grade junior high students.
 During the school year, Band students receive a group lesson once a week, and Senior Band students receive 2 full rehearsals per week.
 Beginning students start learning their instruments during a Summer Program prior to starting 4th grade.
 Our Band participates in the Vandercook College of Music Honorfest and the National Catholic Band Association Solo Contest and Band Contest.
 The Band gives two concerts a year and performs for the Christmas Show, and the school Spring Show.
 Senior Band plays for the 8th grade graduation ceremony.

 Chess Club: instruction provided by Chess Scholars, is open to students in grades Kindergarten through 8 and consists of three 8-week sessions throughout the school year.